 Early application: Besides the standard application we also offer the possibility of an early application.
 Deadline for the early application is 30.
-April before starting the master studies (extended to 15.
-July in 2020).
-Candidates will apply in parallel for the Master course in physics of Freie Universität Berlin (deadline for the winter semester: 31.
-May, extended to 15.
-August in 2020) and the Master double degree program.
-The application to the latter is carried out as described above (in case the Bachelor certificate is not yet issued, please replace by a certified transcript with current average grade).
+April before starting the master studies (extended to 30.
+June in 2021).
+Candidates will apply in parallel for the Master course in physics of Freie Universität Berlin (deadline for the winter semester: 15.
+August) and the Master double degree program.
+The application to the latter is carried out as described above (replace certified transcript of Master course by certified transcript of Bachelor course with current average grade).
 At the same time, an application for the Master program in physics of Freie Universität Berlin is submitted.
 Successful candidates of the early application will get a provisional admission to the double-degree program, which means they are admitted if their average grade in the first semester of Master studies is 2.0 or better.
 If the grade is worse, they will have to apply again after the first semester of the Master studies.
 Please see also the FAQ's concerning the Master course.

 Students in the Master double degree program who start their studies in Berlin complete the coursework phase (i.e., the first year of the Master course) of the amount of 60 ECTS credit points in Berlin.
 The only difference to the normal Master's degree program in physics at Freie Universität Berlin is that "Statistical Physics and Thermodynamics" (10 ECTS) has to be taken as compulsory-elective course if this or an equivalent module has not yet been completed during the Bachelor program.